phidatahq/phidata/cookbook/agent_concepts/README.md

 ### Knowledge

-Agents use knowledge to supplement their training data with domain expertise.
+Agents use a knowledge base to supplement their training data with domain expertise.
 Knowledge is stored in a vector database and provides agents with business context at query time, helping them respond in a context-aware manner.

 Examples of Agents with knowledge can be found under `/cookbook/agent_concepts/knowledge/`